 The island of Oahu has some of the best mid-range hikes in all of Hawai’i.
 While the best hikes on Oahu aren’t always obvious to outsiders, locals know that apart from Stairway to Heaven– a fabled, dangerous, and technically illegal hike that you should not attempt– social media and the Internet forums are making many island hikes more accessible to visitors.

 Either way, you won’t regret the grind once you see the views.
-Each of these hikes is special and unique in their own way.
+Each of these hikes is special and unique in its own way.
 As the locals say: E Komo Mai— Welcome to Hawai’i.